The Québec maritime Blog

 Parc national du Lac-Témiscouata

 With several lakes, the park offers the perfect environment for the bald eagle, the largest bird of prey in Canada.
 Adult individuals are easy to identify with their brown plumage, their white head and their yellow hooked beak.
-You might spot one gliding high up in the sky, spreading out its long and wide wings spanning up to 2 metres, or scanning the horizon perched at the top the highest trees.
+You might spot one gliding high up in the sky, spreading out its long and wide wings spanning up to 2 metres (6 feet), or scanning the horizon perched at the top the highest trees.
 During your breaks on hiking trails or while relaxing at your wilderness campsite at twilight, listen carefully; you might hear its squeaky scream.

 Learn more about Parc national du Lac-Témiscouata.

 Parc national de la Gaspésie